Monday, March 24, 2025

 What is a MUX Switch For Gaming Laptops?
 How Important is it?

 That’s pretty much all you need to know.
-If you really want to understand how it does so, then keep on reading.
+If you really want to understand how it works, keep reading

 1. What is a MUX SWITCH?

-To understand what a MUX Switch is, you must understand the problem with most gaming laptops:
+To understand what a MUX Switch is, you first need to know the problem with most gaming laptops.

 How does the integrated GPU bottleneck the dGPU ?